 Hold onto your hard-earned savings.

-Throughout the year, Alder Planetarium host plenty of free days for America’s first planetarium.
+Throughout the year, Alder Planetarium host plenty of free museum days in Chicago for America’s first planetarium.
 Take note that this is only free for Illinois residents.

 Brookfield Zoo is free to all every Tuesday, Thursday, Saturday, and Sunday throughout January and February.